urzyme/urzyme.github.io/class1/tyr/README.md

-Tyrosyl-tRNA synthetase (TyrRS) is an enzyme that plays a crucial role in protein synthesis by catalysing the attachment of tyrosine to its cognate tRNA:
+Tyrosyl-tRNA synthetase (TyrRS) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of tyrosine to its cognate tRNA: